3D Metal Printing – An Overview

 Rapid prototyping has a variety of potential applications.
 It’s frequently used to create “proof of concepts” and physical models to evaluate fully CAD designs.
 Using prototypes, products can be tested for endurance and environments (e.g. extremes of heat and cold).
 Similarly, rapid prototyping can be used for short production runs of both tooling and parts (perhaps limited editions, country variants, for niche industries, or for spares).

 With metal 3D printers, and other materials have far more flexibility and the ability to create cheaper and more complex moulds becomes possible.

 There are a number of benefits of using a 3D printer or rapid prototype machine:

-- Although a mould may still take a couple of days to print – for more complex designs at least – this is an extremely rapid process by comparison to other methods.
+- Although a mould may still take a couple of days to print – for more complex designs at least – this is an extremely rapid process by comparison to other methods

 - Easy to tweak.
-If you need to change the design, the process is simple and only requires a few buttons to be pressed rather than an expensive and lengthy re-design.
+If you need to change the design, the process is simple and only requires a few buttons to be pressed rather than an expensive and lengthy re-design

 - No need to stock expensive designs.
 With 3D printing, providing you have the materials to run the machine, there’s no reason for any item to be out of stock.
 All you need is the .STL file and you can print a product whenever you need one.
 This also means the .STL file can be mailed to other offices or external partners for printing too.
 This also saves on stockholding costs, which greatly aid cashflow in manufacturing businesses

 More to come…

 Contact SPI Lasers to discuss 3D printing and laser printing on metal

 To find out how we can improve your 3D metal printing processes with our Continuous Wave fiber laser models please call SPI Lasers today on +44 (0)1489 779696 or you could complete our online enquiry form.
 Our team are waiting to speak to you and can advise on all aspects of 3D printing of metal.
 To subscribe to future updates, click this link.